paris-saclay-cds/ramp-board/doc/contribute.rst

   side, and 'drop' if you do not want to keep it.
 Make sure to drop the commit with previous bumpversion.
 It's useful to have a copy of the `git rebase -i` log in the PR to help others understand what's included.
-- make a PR to the master.
+- make a PR to the release branch.
 Once it is merged continue to the next step.

 4. Bump the version number with `bumpversion patch`.
 This will bump the patch version, for example from 0.5.0 to 0.5.1.dev0.